MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 - Forecasting performance depends on **alignment with demand structure**, not model complexity alone
 - **Boosted tree ensembles can outperform deep learning** in moderate-sized retail time-series datasets
 - **Rolling-origin validation is essential** for realistic deployment simulation
-- Interpretability tools such as **SHAP enable high-capacity models to remain transparent and auditable**
+- Explainability tools such as **SHAP allow high-capacity models to remain transparent and auditable**

 ---